skip to main content

 The mini marathon was held in Castlebar for the first 15 years, then it moved to Ballina, for the town’s 300th celebration in 2023.
 It now rotates locations.

-The event is co-organised by Mayo Sports Partnership, the Western People and Mayo.ie with the support of athletic clubs, community groups and Ballina Municipal District Council.
+The event was co-organised by Mayo Sports Partnership, the Western People and Mayo.ie with the support of athletic clubs, community groups and Ballina Municipal District Council.

-Mr Lambert commended the collaboration of the various groups organising the mini-marathon and 200 volunteers, without whom he says the event would not happen.
+Mr Lambert commended the collaboration of the various groups organising the mini-marathon and 200 volunteers, without whom he says the event would not have taken place.

-While most runners will make the journey from Mayo, many are expected to travel from other counties including the midlands and Dublin.
+While most runners made the journey from Mayo, many travelled from other counties, including from the midlands and Dublin.

-A virtual mini-marathon was held during the Covid-19 pandemic and that virtual option continues for runners.
+A virtual mini-marathon was held during the Covid-19 pandemic and that virtual option was also open for runners today.

-Some 100 participants are expected to run their own mini marathon from locations including Australia, the USA and the UK.
+Some 100 participants ran their own mini marathon from locations including Australia, the USA and the UK.